 Stage 2 reading - Sequencing imaginative texts

-Students learn to sequence events in imaginative texts.
+Students will learn to sequence events in imaginative texts.
 Students will identify a chronological sequence of events.
 Students will use vocabulary cues, such as temporal connectives, and images to accurately summarise and sequence.

 - EN2-4A: Uses an increasing range of skills, strategies and knowledge to fluently read, view and comprehend a range of texts on increasingly challenging topics in different media and technologies.

 - EN2-8B: Identifies and compares different kinds of texts when reading and viewing and shows an understanding of purpose, audience and subject matter.

 National Literacy Learning Progression